tdensmore/docker-workshop/2-test/solution/solution.md

 ## EXTRA: Using environment variables

-You can use the `environment` keyword to store secrets from within the docker compose file itself, or you can use a .env file to store secrets on the host and reference them in the docker compose file.
+You can use the `environment` keyword to pass variables to the docker compose file itself, or you can use a .env file to store variables on the host and reference them in the docker compose file.

 Example (using environment):